Solovic2/FE-Task/README.md

 - Added `unit tests` using `React Testing Library` for components.
 - Deploy on `netlify`.

-## Reasoning behind your technical decisions
+## Reason behind technical decisions

 - Created a shared component for search across pages to improve user experience.
 - Utilized Search Params for the search query and page number, making it easier for users to return to the same page with the search results when reloading the page.